gramineproject/gsc/Documentation/index.rst

 .. describe:: Gramine.Branch

-   Use this branch of the repository.
-Default value: master.
+   Use this release/branch of the repository.
+Default value: ``v1.2``.

 .. describe:: Gramine.Image